 The Society’s royal patrons today are HM The Queen and HM The Queen of Denmark.
 HRH Prince Philip, Duke of Edinburgh (born Prince Philip of Denmark and Greece) is an Honorary Member.

 In 2011 HRH the Duchess of Gloucester GCVO became Protector of the Scholarship Programme.

-We have been privileged to visit the gardens at Highgrove House, Madresfield Court near Malvern, Arne Jacobsen’s famous St Catherine’s College in Oxford, the Royal Opera House, the Møller Centre at Churchill College in Cambridge; the dinner and concert in early February at Drapers’ Hall in the City of London has become a welcome tradition.
+We have been privileged to visit the gardens at Highgrove House, Madresfield Court near Malvern, Arne Jacobsen’s famous St Catherine’s College in Oxford, the Royal Opera House, the Møller Centre at Churchill College in Cambridge; the supper and concert in early February at Drapers’ Hall in the City of London has become a welcome tradition.
 These are just a few.

 The Society’s „charitable work“ is thought to date back to the time after WW II when the Anglo-Danish Fund paid for British children suffering from tuberculosis to travel to Denmark for treatment at Danish sanatoria.
 An article in the Society’s magazine from June 1953 indicates that 38 children had been cured and were able to return to England.

 The first Anglo-Danish Society scholarship was granted in 1959 thanks to a gift from the Lord Inverforth Endowment Fund.